 - Submit a request for reimbursement under the Google Guarantee within 30 days of the initial service completion date.

 - Provide a receipt that clearly shows the amount paid and the provider’s business name and additional evidence of service upon request.

 We won’t reimburse for add-on or future services, damages to property, trip charges, diagnostic fees, dissatisfaction with price or responsiveness of the business, and cancellations.

 How to identify providers backed by the Google Guarantee

 You can identify an eligible provider with the Google Guarantee badge beside their name and on their profile page.

 First, contact the service provider you worked with to work through any concerns with the service quality.

-If you’re unable to resolve your concerns directly with the provider, contact us to submit your Google Guarantee claim.
+If you’re unable to resolve your concerns directly with the provider, contact us to submit your request for reimbursement.
 The team at Google will investigate and get back to you.
 Google will verify that you used Local Services to contact the provider by reviewing Local Services' call logs to identify your phone call to the provider.